Donald M. Street Jr.

 I am very proud of the fact that all my clients (bar two that were trying to file fraudulent claims and I had to side with the underwriter) who have filed claims are still my drinking partners.

-Further from the first years I dealt with Lloyds, until he retired in 1996 the majority of my of my insurance was placed with underwriter Robin Kershaw.
+Until he retired in 1996 the majority of my of my insurance was placed with underwriter Robin Kershaw.
 When he retired, his understudy Mike Waterfield took over.
-This continuity; David Payne, Robin Kershaw, Mike Waterfield and Donald Street, is continuity unmatched in the marine industry.
+This continuity; David Payne, Robin Kershaw, Mike Waterfield and Donald Street, was a continuity unmatched in the marine industry.

-Most (but not all) give no coverage for named storms, north of 12º to 35º from June 1st to December 1st.
+Most (but not all) underwriters give no coverage for named storms, between 12º to 35º north from June 1st to December 1st.

-The old hurricane dates were from June 1st to November 1st but due to the fact that in the last 20 years there have been more named storms/hurricanes during the month in November than there have been in the previous 100 years, many underwriters are moving the date on to the 1st December.
+The old hurricane dates were from June 1st to November 1st but due to the fact that in the last 20 years there have been more named storms/hurricanes during the month in November than there have been in the previous 100 years, many underwriters have moved the date on to the 1st December.

-However if your boat is on the east coast of the States, and you want to sail to the Caribbean, underwriters will give named storm coverage so long as the departure has been approved by a recognized weather router.
+However if your boat is on the east coast of the States, and you want to sail to the Caribbean, some underwriters may be willing to give named storm coverage as long as the departure has been approved by a recognized weather router.

-Sailors who wish to cruise north of 12º 20` during the hurricane season, there is no problem.
+Sailors who wish to cruise north of 12º during the hurricane season, there is no problem.
 It is just a case of listening to the radio weather reports every morning.
 If a hurricane is reported approaching your area, pick up anchor and head south as fast as you can.
-With the satellite coverage we have today, the forecasters allow us enough time to do something about it.
-Being caught unawares by a hurricane is unlikely unless you are very careless or unlucky.
+With the satellite coverage we have today, the forecasters allow us enough time to get south of 12 north before the hurricane hits..
+Being caught unawares by a hurricane is unlikely unless you are very careless or very unlucky.

-Please remember there is no coverage north of 12" 20` for damage caused by NAMED STORMS but if you are north of 12º 20` from June 1st to December 1st, if you run aground, or your boat catches fire, or you loose your rig YOU ARE COVERED.
+Please remember there is no coverage north of 12` for damage caused by NAMED STORMS but if you are north of 12º from June 1st to December 1st, if you run aground, or your boat catches fire, or you loose your rig YOU ARE COVERED.
+You are only not covered for damage caused by named storms.

-Regarding hurricanes, avoidance, frequency and securing a boat if a hurricane approaches and you decide to ride it out in a harbor, then check this web site ‘Hurricanes’ after April 30th by which time ‘Reflections on Hugo’ which was written in 1989, ‘Hurricane Myths Exploded’ October 2004 and ‘Reflections on Ivan’ written in November 2004 will have been updated.
+Regarding hurricanes, avoidance, frequency and securing a boat if a hurricane approaches if you decide to ride it out in a harbor, read 'Reflections on Hugo' which was written in 1989.
+This appears in all my Cruising Guides availble in the eastern Caribbean at all IWW stores, or internet iUniverse.com.
+It is also available in the states via Bluewater, Ft.
+Lauderdale, Armchair, Newport.
+Also check Caribbean Compass 'Hurricane Myths Exploded' October 2004 and 'Reflections on Ivan' written in November 2004 .
+Bluewater Sailing also had an article by me "Securing for a Hurricane"

-I also recommend obtaining the Hurricane Book from;
+I also recommend obtaining and studying carefully the Hurricane Book from;

 National Climatic Data Center,